The browser is not supported

 How to do it right:

 "Grip your racket as if you were giving someone a relaxed handshake - loose, neutral and without firm pressure," explains Lana.
 This is called a Continental Grip.
 Make sure you don't bend your wrist.
-She also advises: "Always position the racket slightly diagonally in front of your body - this ensures stability, good control and allows you to react quickly, even to unexpected balls."
+She also advises: "Always position the racket slightly diagonal in front of your body, this ensures stability, good control and allows you to react quickly, even to unexpected balls."

 The ready position - your starting point for padel

 Your posture determines how quickly you can react to the next ball.
-The ready position is your neutral starting position so you are ready for any playing situation.
+The ready position is your neutral starting position.
+It helps you to be ready for any shot your opponent plays.
 "Bend your knees slightly, place your feet hip-width apart and shift your weight onto the balls of your feet.
-Hold the racket in front of your chest and look forwards - that way you'll always be ready for the next shot," demonstrates padel pro Lana.
+Hold the racket in front of your chest and look forwards, that way you'll always be ready for the next shot," says Lana.
 She also recommends: "Move with small tapping steps instead of big jumps to keep you fast and agile.
 This light, controlled footwork helps you to be more responsive to your opponent's shots."

 The lob - tactically clever defence